ansible-injection/gcp-basic-configurations/README.md

 Role Variables
 --------------

-You should provide packages, if you need other fundamentals.
-You must provide valid user values
+You may provide additional packages, if you need other fundamental installations.
+And, You must provide valid user values for ownership etc.

+If you need other _product installations_ such as elastic etc., Please, use `gcp-basic-installations` role.

 defaults/main.yml
 ```